DED9

 Linux operating system commands and protocols

-The Linux operating system also has instructions for monitoring activities.
+The Linux operating system also includes tools for monitoring system activity.
 Important security instructions in this regard include the following:

 Figure 6